Muslim shopper reading a packaged food label in a supermarket aisle

 USDA voluntary halal claim framework: The USDA permits meat processors to make halal claims on federally inspected meat products if the claim is substantiated and the plant has documentation to support it.
 The USDA does not certify halal status itself — it reviews the substantiation provided by the processor.
 The USDA’s position is that a third-party certification from a recognised Islamic organisation is acceptable substantiation for a halal claim.

-For a food business operating in the UK, US, or Australia, obtaining third-party halal certification does the following:
+For a food business operating across international consumer or export markets, obtaining third-party halal certification does the following:

 Opens export markets.
 JAKIM (Malaysia) and BPJPH (Indonesia) require certification from a recognised foreign body for imported food products carrying a halal claim.
 Without certification from an approved body, your product cannot legally be sold as halal in these markets.
 GCC countries (UAE, Saudi Arabia, Qatar, Kuwait, Bahrain, Oman) similarly require government-recognised certification for halal food imports.